HL7/fhir-gender-harmony/input/pagecontent/model.md

       * Observation template in CDA

 The value sets used to exchange Recorded Sex or Gender values are expected to be defined by the owner of the specific concept being exchanged.
-For example, if you are exchanging the sex on the driver's license in a specific region, that region's driver registraton authority would define the value set, and those values would be used in the exchange.
+For example, if you are exchanging the sex on the driver's license in a specific region, that region's driver registration authority would define the value set, and those values would be used in the exchange.
 As such, creating new value sets to represent Recorded Sex or Gender values is not necessary and should be avoided.

 #### Attributes:

 ##### Source Recorded Sex or Gender

 -   Definition: The actual value found on the document.
 This may be in any character set.
-For example. a Russian identity card might have the value 'ж' for sex.
+For example, a Russian identity card might have the value 'ж' for sex.

 -   Cardinality: 1..1